Phil Mitchell: Storylines

 When Phil learns that Jake and Danny's cousin Alfie Moon (Shane Richie) has upset Roxy no sooner after she started working for him and the pair later got married, he retaliates by selling the pub to get one over Alfie.
 However, Phil is surprised when the pub's new owner turns out to be Shirley's brother Mick Carter (Danny Dyer).
 He then learns from Ben that Lola has ended their relationship and has begun dating Ian's son Peter Beale (Ben Hardy).
 When Phil confronts her about this, she tells Phil that he cannot see Lexi if he objects.
 This prompts Phil to confront Ian once more, forcing him to object to the relationship instead.
 Phil repairs his fractured relationship with Sharon and they have sex.
 Sharon resumes her relationship with Phil and moves in with him.
 Together, they buy 10 Turpin Road and convert it into a new bar, which Sharon names "The Albert".
 When Ian's daughter Lucy dies, Phil begins supporting his former enemy and helps him get back on his feet.
 Witnessing Ian's grief prompts Phil to try to get back in touch with Ben, but he is stunned when Ritchie tells him that Ben has already been released from prison.
-Phil starts to track down by Ben, but is convinced by Jay and Sharon that Ben will return when he is ready.
-Phil is stunned when he realizes that Mick is in fact Shirley's son, who she had at fourteen, subsequently raised by Shirley's parents as their son, without Mick ever discovering the truth.
+Phil starts to track down Ben, but is convinced by Jay and Sharon that Ben will return when he is ready.
+Phil is stunned when he realises that Mick is in fact Shirley's son, who she had at fourteen, subsequently raised by Shirley's parents as their son, without Mick ever discovering the truth.
 Phil then agrees to be her confidant for the secret in exchange for money, which Shirley steals from her younger son Dean Wicks (Matt Di Angelo) at his salon; he later discovers this and confronts his mother about her involvement with Phil, who later warns Dean off when they cross paths.